bentlema/puppet-tutorial-pe/tutorial/vbox/07-Config-Hiera.md

-case, we have both a facter fact **location** as well as a puppet variable assignment to **$location** happening in the site.pp, so we're getting an error because **$::location** is already defined when we try to assign to it a value.
-Puppet only allows a variable to be set once, and only once.
+case, we have both a facter fact **location** as well as a puppet variable assignment to **$location** happening in the site.pp, so we're getting an error because **$::location** is already defined when we try to assign to it a value.  *Puppet only allows a variable to be set once*, and only once.
 If you've done any scripting or programming, you may be surprised that in puppet once you assign a value to a variable, you can not re-assign to it again.
 In fact, it doesn't make much sense to call it a "variable" because it can not vary!